 The Twentieth Century

-The 1900's were arguably the most significant century in terms of steps taken to expand those included in the body of voters across the US, in both state and federal elections.
+The 1900's were arguably the most significant years in terms of steps taken to expand those included in the body of voters across the US, in both state and federal elections.
 In 1919, any Native American who had served in the military during World War I was granted citizenship.
 The Nineteenth Amendment to the US Constitution, which guaranteed women the right to vote in both state and federal elections, was ratified the following year.
 And the Native American population gained additional ground in 1924 with the passage of the Indian Citizenship Act.
 Although they could thereafter become citizens, Native Americans were still the targets of voter discrimination through various state policies and voting requirements.

 During this same time period in many southern states, only white voters were permitted to participate in Democratic primaries.
 These so-called "all-white" primary elections were used to maintain control of state governments during an era when the Democrat who won his party's nomination inevitably carried the general election.
 In 1944, the US Supreme Court ruled in Smith v.
 Allwright that "all-white" primary elections were unconstitutional.
 Up through the 1960's, however, several states continued to use both poll taxes and literacy tests to keep certain groups from influencing elections throughout the country.
 In 1964, the Twenty-Fourth Amendment banned the use of poll taxes in federal elections, but it was not until 1966 that the Supreme Court ruled in Harper v.
 Virginia Board of Elections that poll taxes in state elections also violated the Fourteenth Amendment's Equal Protection Clause.
 This constituted the removal of a significant barrier to voting in the United States.
 Another major step came in 1965 with the passage of the Voting Rights Act (VRA), which is discussed in depth below.